DilmiKavindya/LibraryMgtSystem/README.md

 ### 🔸 Backend
 The backend logic is written in **C#**, which handles:
 - Business logic and validation
-- Interaction with the SQL Server database
+- Interaction with the SSMS SQL Server database
 - Error handling and user input validation

 ### 🔸 Database (SQL Server)